University of Akron: Construction, dropping enrollment, and lay-offs

 On October 1, 2019, Gary Miller became Akron's 18th president; formerly the chancellor of University of Wisconsin–Green Bay, he was given a five-year contract with a base salary of $475,000, with an annual $25,000 in a deferred compensation plan, monthly stipends of $3,500 and $750 for housing and a car, and $36,000 for moving expenses.
 In May 2020, president Miller announced that the university will consolidate its eleven academic colleges into five due to budget issues resulting from the COVID-19 pandemic; the cut is meant to reduce administrative costs, and "the plan does not cut or change any degree program offerings."
 The "redesign", as Miller called it, was termed a "bloodbath" by the faculty union president, and would eliminate "97 full-time professors out of about 570"; the union commented that "names were selected regardless of rank or tenure status".
 One study suggested that "women and professors of color were laid off at a disproportionate rate".
 After earlier layoffs and faculty taking early retirement, that added up to a loss of almost a quarter of the university's faculty since the start of the pandemic.

 The university's chapter of the American Association of University Professors had advocated the university also consider cuts to athletics and leave NCAA Division I, which had lost $215 million during that decade, but the university said it would cut only $4.4 million from athletics.
 The Chronicle of Higher Education reported in August 2022 that thirty-six of the professors who had been fired were hired back by the university, but as adjuncts, with a similar workload and lower pay--in one case, at $18,000 a year, one-third of their former salary.
 In 2021, the Board of Trustees extended President Miller's contract, praising him for "consistent and decisive leadership".
 They increased the annual deferred compensation to $40,000, promised additional bonuses for 2025-2027 for a total of $107,000 if he remained on the job, and increased his housing and car stipends to $4,000 and $1,000, respectively.

 Relationship with tire and rubber industry

 The tire and rubber industry and the University of Akron have an overlapping history.
 Historically, several rubber corporations, such as Goodyear, Firestone, General Tire and Rubber Company, and Goodrich, had their headquarters in Akron.
 In 1909, the world's first courses in rubber chemistry were offered at the university.
 The university is also credited with featuring the first College of Polymer Science and Polymer Engineering in the world, which was founded in 1988.

 Academics

 The University of Akron offers both undergraduate and graduate degrees, ranging from certificate to doctoral programs.
-Bierce Library is the main campus library, named for Lucius Bierce, an American Civil War-era General whose personal library constituted the first collection of the University Libraries.
+Bierce Library is the main campus library, named for Lucius V. Bierce, an American Civil War-era General whose personal library constituted the first collection of the University Libraries.